Flank/flank/README.md

   ## (default: a timestamp with a random suffix).
   # results-dir: tmp

   ## Enable video recording during the test.
-Enabled by default, use --no-record-video to disable.
+Disabled by default.
+Use --record-video to enable.
   # record-video: true

   ## The max time this test execution can run before it is cancelled (default: 15m).